Spookies: Critical response

 A contemporary review in Variety referred to Spookies as "a silly horror picture which contains some interesting special makeup effects, along with very amateurish ones".
 In his book The Gorehound's Guide to Splatter Films of the 1980s, Scott Aaron Stine gave the film a negative review, criticizing the "inept actors", "hackneyed script", and "hideous make-up effects".

-In a retrospective review of the film, Meagan Navarro of Bloody Disgusting called it "nonsensical", but referred to Gabriel Bartalos's special effects work on the film as "impressive", writing: "There aren't a lot of horror films so daring as to cram as many weird rubber-suited monsters into one movie".
+In a retrospective review of the film, Meagan Navarro of Bloody Disgusting called it "nonsensical", but referred to Gabriel Bartalos' special effects work on the film as "impressive", writing: "There aren't a lot of horror films so daring as to cram as many weird rubber-suited monsters into one movie".
 Jay Bauman of Red Letter Media called the film a "boring Evil Dead".
 However, fellow member Rich Evans commended the "creative, different monsters" featured in the film, and fellow member Jack Packard similarly praised said creatures as "shockingly interesting".